Skip to main content

 clipboard_e0d1e9cbd0b080bcc61db679de5a1b0d8.png

 While syncing a DLP policy from Secure Web Gateway to the cloud, Skyhigh Security recommends using the standard coaching ruleset for Secure Web Gateway (On-Prem) filtering, and the Coaching with Cookies ruleset for the cloud.
-You can do this by using a criteria in the cloud which equals to True for the cookie-based ruleset and False for the standard coaching ruleset.
+You can do this by using criteria in the cloud which equals True for the cookie-based ruleset and False for the standard coaching ruleset.

 NOTES